Harris, Hampson have comfortable leads in Seattle School Board primary election

 The only incumbent in this year’s Seattle School Board race, Leslie Harris, has a comfortable lead on retaining her West Seattle seat, according to Tuesday evening primary returns.

 Harris, who is serving her first term, has been School Board president since 2017.
-A litigation paralegal for Campiche Arnold PLLC, Harris is known for her blunt feedback — especially around the state’s school funding overhaul, which she often calls “fake news.”
+A litigation paralegal for Campiche Arnold PLLC, Harris is known for her blunt feedback — especially around the state’s school-funding overhaul, which she often calls “fake news.”
 She delivered the tie-breaking vote on the approval of the district’s controversial new science curriculum.

 School Board members control a budget of $1 billion and govern policy for the state’s largest school district.
-The positions usually attract long-time school volunteers and parents looking to right wrongs they’ve observed in the system.
+The positions usually attract longtime school volunteers and parents looking to right wrongs they’ve observed in the system.

-The primary election advances two candidates who have earned the most votes in each region of the district where a School Board seat is open.
+In the primary, the two candidates who have earned the most votes in each region advance to the general election.
 King County officials estimated that Tuesday evening’s results will reflect about half of the total turnout.

-So far, Molly E. Mitchell, a mother and director of student support programs at Seattle Central College, comes the closest to Harris’s 53% with 34% of the vote.
+So far, Molly E. Mitchell, a mother and director of student support programs at Seattle Central College, comes the closest to Harris’ 53% with 34% of the vote.

 There are 12 candidates vying for four seats on the Board, including Harris’s spot.
-In District 1, Eric Blumhagen, a father and naval architect, nabbed nearly 40% and Liza Rankin 37% — with about one quarter of ballots counted.
+In District 1, Eric Blumhagen, a father and naval architect, nabbed nearly 40% and Liza Rankin 37% — with about one-quarter of ballots counted.
 Rankin is an education advocate, school volunteer and mother of two.

-In District 3, Chandra Hampson had around a 30 percentage point lead over Rebeca Muñiz.
-Hampson is a well-known parent-advocate who works as a community and economic development consultant.
+In District 3, Chandra Hampson had around a 30-percentage-point lead over Rebeca Muñiz.
+Hampson is a well-known parent advocate who works as a community and economic development consultant.
 She was the first Native American president of the citywide parent-teacher association, Seattle Council PTSA.

 Lisa Rivera Smith, the only candidate running for the District 2 position, was not listed on the ballot and will automatically advance to the general election.